CodeByGaetan/OC_OlympicGames/README.md

 # Install

 Install your node_modules before starting (`npm install`).
-On macOS, use the flag `--legacy-peer-deps` if dependency issues occurs.
+On macOS, use the command `npm install --legacy-peer-deps` in case of dependency problems.

 ## Development server